case-contract-testing/contract-case/packages/documentation/docs/defining-contracts/lifecycle.md

 sidebar_position: 2
 ---

-# Lifecycle of a ContractCase Example
+# Lifecycle for examples

+The overall lifecycle of a contract test is:

+1. Define a contract

+   1. You are here --> Define the examples <-- You are here
+   1. Run tests to confirm the examples are correct
+   1. Upload contracts to a broker

+1. Verify the contract:
+   1. Download contract from the broker
+   1. Verify the contract
+   1. Publish verification result to the broker

+## Zooming in on the run tests step

+In order to define examples, it's useful to understand how the examples will be run.
 The general lifecycle for all ContractCase Examples is:

 1. Define example
 2. Set up mock